CantoLang/canto/docs/canto in a nutshell.md

 ###10.3 Dynamically Generated Collections

-Bento allows collections to be wholly or partially generated by logic rather than having to separately specify each element.
+Canto allows collections to be wholly or partially generated by logic rather than having to separately specify each element.
 This ability, called array comprehension in some languages, is accomplished via special forms of logical constructions.

 ##11.
 State

-Most computation requires modifying and reading state information, whether it be intermediate results, user input, retrieved data, loop indexes, flags, etc.  Bento supports the handling of state information, but in a unique way.
+Most computation requires modifying and reading state information, whether it be intermediate results, user input, retrieved data, loop indexes, flags, etc.  Canto supports the handling of state information, but in a unique way.

 ###11.1 Caching

 Traditional programming languages manage state using variables and assignment operators.
 The model underlying the traditional approach is based on memory: variables represent chunks of memory, generally implemented as relative locations within a larger block (the heap or stack) but conceptually fixed; assignment operators represent the modification of the contents of such memory locations.

-Bento follows a different approach.
+Canto follows a different approach.
 There are no variables or assignment operators.
-Instead, Bento manages state by caching results in a controlled manner.
+Instead, Canto manages state by caching results in a controlled manner.
 According to this model, when a definition is instantiated, by default the results are maintained for possible reuse by further constructions in the same scope that reference the same definition.
 Example:
 ```
-    say_hello [=
+    say_hello {
-        hello(nm) [| Hello, [= nm; =]. |]
+        hello(nm) [| Hello, {= nm; =}. |]

         hello("world");
         "  I repeat, ";
         hello;
-    =]
+    }

     say_hello;
 ```